 "You can not use that much," he explained.
 "Those who smoke 200 a month are stoned 24 hours a day, some do strange things, take this stuff and apply it all over the body as a treatment."

 "Since most of her pain is caused by itching and a burning sensation in her skin, she began to apply external cannabis to the lesions after mixing it with coconut oil," explained Ms. Brainin.
-"The aforesaid use brought the immediate petitioner a relief, alleviated her pain and enabled her to have a basic quality of life."
+"The said use brought the immediate petitioner immediate relief, alleviated her pain and enabled her to have a basic quality of life."

-Following the use of cannabis in the application, her attending physician, Dr Johnny Greenfield, The dosage from 60 grams to 250 grams.
+Following the use of cannabis in the application, her attending physician, Dr Johnny Greenfield, The dose from 60 g to 250 g.
 "On the previous visit she had an active disease, but there has been a regression of the disease under treatment," the doctor wrote in a summary of her visit.

-But when S. came to Dr. Greenfeld to renew her license at the end of the validity, she was informed that the Ministry of Health had forbidden him to prescribe high doses of cannabis for cancer patients, as we first exposed Here in Cannabis Magazine.
+But when S. came to Dr. Greenfeld to renew her license at the end of the validity period, she was informed that the Ministry of Health had forbidden him to prescribe high doses of cannabis for cancer patients, as we first exposed Here in Cannabis Magazine.

-In a hearing at the beginning of the week (16.12) in court, state representatives asked for an attorney Hila Cohen Lilienthal And attorney Maor Sabag, To be held behind closed doors.
-When the judge refused, they claimed that the doctor had exceeded his authority,The Green Book(Cannabis Clinical Practice Manual of the Ministry of Health) allows a limit of up to 60 grams of cannabis per month.
+At a hearing held at the beginning of the week (16.12) in the court asked representatives of the state, attorney Hila Cohen Lilienthal And attorney Maor Sabag, To be held behind closed doors.
+When the judge refused, they claimed that the doctor had exceeded his authority,The Green Book(Cannabis Clinical Practice Manual of the Ministry of Health) allowed a limit of up to 60 grams of cannabis per month.

-"There is concern that this dose (250 III) may cause damage to it and not benefit it," Attorney Lilienthal said.
-"It is important to emphasize that the original application did not raise the issue of smearing and no medical recommendation was given for the use of smearing, there are clear criteria, the dosage of 40 grams is very high."
-At the end of the hearing, the judge asked Dr. Greenfeld to receive a breakdown of why and whether he recommends treatment with high-dose 250.
+"There is concern that this dose (250 III) may cause damage to it and not benefit it," attorney Lilienthal said.
+"It is important to emphasize that the original request did not raise the issue of smearing and no medical recommendation was given for the use of smearing, there are clear criteria, the dosage of 40 grams is very high."
+At the end of the hearing, the judge asked Dr. Greenfeld to receive an explanation of why and whether he recommends treatment with high dose 250.

-In a follow-up hearing held this morning (after receiving the details from Dr. Greenfeld, Attorney Lilienthal stated that "the letter is not medically convincing," following an examination conducted by the Director of the NII Yuval landschaft, A pharmacist by profession, who says she specializes in dermatology.
+Following the receipt of the details from Dr. Grinfeld, attorney Lilienthal stated that "the letter is not medically convincing," following an examination conducted by the director of the YKR Yuval Landesft, A pharmacist by profession, who says she specializes in dermatology.